 Need a spacious countertop microwave with a nice design, a spacious interior, 10 power levels, and four color options?
 Then this Farberware microwave can provide you with everything you need.

-At 12 x 20.2 x 16.5 inches, this 1000-watt full-size microwave is 25.8 pounds and has an interior capacity of 1.1 cubic feet.
-This microwave is perfect for people who need a large interior for big plates or cookware.
+This 1000-watt full-size microwave is almost 37 pounds and has an interior capacity of 1.1 cubic feet.
+The appliance is perfect for people who need a large interior for big plates or cookware.
 Inside, you’ll find a 12.5-inch glass turntable that can handle any dinner plate.
-This microwave comes with a child safety lock, 6 one-touch cooking programs, and a sleek LED display.
+This microwave comes with a child safety lock, six one-touch cooking programs, and a sleek LED display.
 Plus, you can defrost by either time or weight, and there's even a Memory function that can store previously used cooking settings.

 If you’re looking for a simple microwave that is inexpensive and relatively compact, but still powerful enough to heat quickly and evenly, then the Panasonic 1200-Watt Countertop Microwave, which comes with inverter technology, is for you.
-If you need a quality appliance with all the necessary features, but on a budget because you don’t have a lot of money to spend, then the Danby Countertop Microwave (view at Amazon) is another great option.
+If you need a quality appliance with all the necessary features, but on a budget, then the Danby Countertop Microwave is another great option.

 What to Look for When Buying a Countertop Microwave

 People living in smaller spaces might find that they need to purchase a less powerful countertop microwave, while those with larger spaces can opt for a larger one with more features.
 The length, width, and depth depend on the brand and style.
 If you know that you’ll spend a lot of time using your microwave, then the interior size will also matter because your microwave will be only as good as what you can fit in it when feeding yourself or your family.